Compressing Neural Networks Using Tensor Networks with Exponentially Fewer Variational Parameters: Results and Discussions

-The orange area in Table~\ref{tab:table1} shows excellent performance of ADTN to compress convolutional layers.
+The orange area in Table~\ref{tab:table1} shows the excellent performance of ADTN to compress convolutional layers.
 For example, we compress the two largest convolutional layers in AlexNet and ZFNet (with about $O(10^{6})$ and $O(10^{5})$ parameters) that account for more than $80\%$ of the total parameters in the corresponding NN.
-These parameters are compressed to the ADTN's consisting of just 324 parameters.
+These parameters are compressed to ADTN's consisting of just 324 parameters.
 For VGG-16, we choose to compress the five largest layers from the $13$ convolutional layers.
 Each convolutional layer used two ADTN's to compress.
-The testing accuracy is improved from about 1 percentage.
+The testing accuracy is improved for about 1 percentage.

 We shall emphasize that many settings of our ADTN compression scheme are flexible, such as the choices of compressed NN layers, the number of ADTN's, and the hyper-parameters of each ADTN.
 The demonstrated results in this paper are obtained after slightly adjusting these quantities.
-Higher compression performance can generally be reached by further adjusting them.
+Higher compression performance can generally be reached by adjusting them more carefully.

 One can consider to simultaneously compress multiple types of NN layers.
 In Table~\ref{VGG-16}, we show the performance of ADTN for simultaneously compressing linear and convolutional layers of VGG-16.
-We use a reduced version of VGG-16 (with smaller sizes of the NN layers and without data augmentation) for demonstration, with its testing accuracy $\eta_{\text{NN}}=81.14\%$.
-The red bars in the first column indicate the compressed layers, and their lengths illustrate the numbers of parameters.
-Here, each NN layer is compressed to one ADTN.
-Remarkable compression rations ($\rho$) are achieved.
+We use a reduced version of VGG-16 (with smaller sizes of the NN layers and without data augmentation) for demonstration, with its baseline testing accuracy $\eta_{\text{NN}}=81.14\%$. \RR{In the figure at the left side of Table ~\ref{VGG-16}, the red bars indicate the compressed layers, and their lengths illustrate the numbers of parameters, while the green bars represent the uncompressed layers.} Here, each NN layer is compressed to one ADTN.
+Remarkable compression ratios ($\rho$) are achieved.

 In the last column, we show the total compression ratio